Western fun and lake rides highlight Folsom 4th of July weekendBy Stewart Savage

-- After the rodeo and the fireworks, Mike’s Golden Spike Saloon invites you to stay and enjoy drink specials and dancing under the stars to the music of the Dave Russell Band at the newly expanded outdoor area.
+- After the rodeo and the fireworks, Saloon Under the Stars invites you to stay and enjoy drink specials and dancing under the stars to live music at the newly expanded outdoor area.

 Professional rodeo competition is a western tradition

 The rodeo continues to feature professional cowboys competing in action-packed competitions in classic events–saddle bronc riding, bareback riding, bull riding and steer wrestling.
 The Women’s Professional Rodeo Association has its own event, where the cowgirls race around three barrels on specially bred and trained horses to electronic timers accurate to one-hundredth of a second.

 Livestock for the professional rodeo events are supplied by Cotton Rosser and family from their Flying U Ranch in Marysville.
 They have adopted many practices from renowned animal behaviorist Temple Grandin.